Credit: Woman's abdomen photo via Shutterstock

-Hepatitis B infections can also increase the risk of contracting hepatitis D, which cannot be contracted unless there's already a pre-existing hepatitis B infection, according to the Mayo Clinic.
+Hepatitis B infections can also increase the risk of becoming infected with hepatitis D, which cannot be contracted unless there's already a pre-existing hepatitis B infection, according to the Mayo Clinic.
 Hepatitis B can also cause kidney problems, and infected adults are more likely than children to experience kidney failure.

 Both hepatitis A and E do not lead to chronic infections, according to the CDC.
 However, in rare cases, acute liver failure could occur in older adults and those who already have other chronic liver diseases.

-Most acute hepatitis brought on by the hepatitis A, B, C and E virus will resolve on its own over several weeks or months, according to the NIH.
+Most acute hepatitis infections brought on by the hepatitis A, B, C and E virus will resolve on their own over several weeks or months, according to the NIH.
 However, severe cases of acute hepatitis B can be treated with antiviral drugs such as lamivudine (trade name Epivir).

-Chronic hepatitis B and C may be treated with antiviral medications such as pegylated interferon (peginterferon) injections or oral antivirals such as lamivudine for hepatitis B or ribavirin (trade name Copegus, Rebetol, Ribasphere) for hepatitis C. However, ribavairin must be taken with peginterferon in order for it to be an effective treatment against hepatitis C, according to the NIH.
+Chronic hepatitis B and C infections (which do not get better on their own after a few months) may be treated with antiviral medications such as pegylated interferon (peginterferon) injections or oral antivirals such as lamivudine for hepatitis B or ribavirin (trade name Copegus, Rebetol, Ribasphere) for hepatitis C. However, ribavairin must be taken with peginterferon in order for it to be an effective treatment against hepatitis C, according to the NIH.
 Liver transplants may be necessary if the liver is severely damaged.